 Setting is not just the setting of a story.
 It’s not just a particular place.
 It’s not always a locale at a given time.
 Sometimes, it’s more than that.
 Given the various intricacies of the story, setting in literature can be symbolic, representing more than just “place.”

 Sometimes specific settings point to meanings beyond the literal.

 Sometimes specific settings point to meanings beyond the literal.
 Your protagonist need not be aware of these meanings, but the reader can be.
 Let’s consider the setting of a story in two scenarios—the first imagined, the second from a contemporary novel:

 Your protagonist’s car is continually leaving him on the side of the road, day and night.
 When it was new, fifteen years ago, it was very nice sitting in it, relaxing, enjoying the comfortable ride, the road ahead, the scenery, but now it’s nothing but a drain.
 It’s utterly breaking down, causing huge repair bills, and he can’t see an end to it.
 It’s ready for the junkyard, but he can’t afford a new one.
 Meanwhile it feels like he’s building the car from scratch—which he is.

-A particular setting in fiction becomes symbolic when enough thematic parallels are there to make it so.
+A particular setting in literature becomes symbolic when enough thematic parallels are there to make it so.

 And that bad car—on top of everything else.

 Lately, whenever he feasts his eyes on it, he wants to park it in a ditch.
 He wants to blame it for everything wrong in his spiraling-down life.